-QCM2001 Philosophy of Quality Management | 4 Semester Credits together in a coherent format that allows the student to understand both the big picture and the specific details of achieving Organizational Excellence.
+QCM2001 Philosophy of Quality Management | 4 Semester Credits

+This course encompasses all the philosophy and concepts of Total Quality approach to Quality Management pulled together in a coherent format that allows the student to understand both the big picture and the specific details of achieving Organizational Excellence.
 Strategic Management, Ethics and Corporate Social Responsibility, Quality Culture, Customer Satisfaction, Employee Empowerment, Leadership, Followership, Communication Skills and Change Management, Writing and Research are all foundational keys to a total understanding of Quality Management.
 This course covers the Quality Management Movement to include the great pioneers of total quality; such as Ford, Deming, Juran, Shewart, Ohno, Crosby, Toyoda, and others.
 Students will utilize their previously acquired knowledge of precision measuring equipment to conduct a Statistical Process Control (SPC) laboratory designed to gather data throughout all QCM classes which will be synthesized and interpreted in the QCM2003 class.
 This data will be used to demonstrate the capabilities of database management.
 Included will be hands-on initial, periodic and final inspection process; incident, maintenance, and accident reporting.
 (61.75 Didactic, 61.75 Lab Hrs.)